PublicationsReviewsPresentationsMemberships

 • Chapter 2.
 What is Up to Us vs. What is Not: Freedom, Self-Respect, and Stoic Happiness

 • Chapter 3.
-Tragedy, Homeric Unheroes, and Stoic Heroism
+Tragedy, Homeric Antiheroes, and Stoic Heroism

 • Chapter 4.
 The Zoo Curriculum: Animal Examples in Stoic Teaching